Crate augur

 • Decompilation feature based on the decompile_to_file API exported by haruspex.

-• Pseudo-code of each function that references a specific string is stored in a separate directory.
+• Pseudocode of each function that references a specific string is stored in a separate directory.

-§Blog post
+§Blog posts

 §See also